RaspberryFpc/Raspberry-UDP_audio_receiver/README.md

 The program automatically detects whether packets are being received:
 - If packets arrive → Audio is played.
-- If no audio packets or only silent ones are received for 5 seconds → Audio output stops, window is hidden.
+- If no audio packets or only silent ones are received for 5 seconds → Audio output stops.
 - For maximum quality, no codec is used – the audio is transmitted uncompressed.
 - This allows for very low latency, making it ideal for real-time transmissions (e.g., monitoring, live audio).
+- A separate settings form is now available.
+- The application window is now always visible.
+- If the `Hide` checkbox is enabled the application is minimized at startup.
+- A startup file for an FFmpeg audio sender (`StartFFmpegTransmitter.sh`) is provided; when placed on the desktop, it can be started with a double-click.

 ---